 - Infection.
 Your immune system needs you to sleep so it can fight colds and keep you healthy.

 - Mental health.
 Depression and anxiety often make it hard to sleep.
 They also can become worse after a string of sleepless nights.

 When to Call the Doctor

 Talk with your health care provider if you are often tired during the day, or lack of sleep makes it hard to do daily activities.
 There are treatments available to improve sleep.

 Centers for Disease Control and Prevention website.
 Sleep and sleep disorders.

-Philip P, Sagaspe P, Taillard J. Drowsiness in transportation workers.
-In: Kryger M, Roth T, Dement WC, eds.
+Sullivan SS, Carskadon MA, Dement WC, Jackson CL.
+Normal human sleep: an overview.
+In: Kryger M, Roth T, Goldstein CA, Dement WC, eds.
 Principles and Practice of Sleep Medicine.
-6th ed.
-Philadelphia, PA: Elsevier; 2017:chap 74.
+7th ed.
+Philadelphia, PA: Elsevier; 2022:chap 2.

-Van Dongen HPA, Balkin TJ, Hursh SR. Performance deficits during sleep loss and their operational consequences.
-In: Kryger M, Roth T, Dement WC, eds.
+Van Dongen HPA, Balkin TJ, Hursh SR, Dorrian J. Performance deficits during sleep loss and their operational consequences.
+In: Kryger M, Roth T, Goldstein CA, Dement WC, eds.
 Principles and Practice of Sleep Medicine.
-6th ed.
-Philadelphia, PA: Elsevier; 2017:chap 71.
+7th ed.
+Philadelphia, PA: Elsevier; 2022:chap 79.

 Last reviewed on: 8/11/2022